Slevinski/slevinski.github.io/series/university-of-iowa/README.md

 # University of Iowa

-*A presentation and essay series for University of Iowa alignment, outreach, and collaborator context*
+*A series of slides and essays for University of Iowa alignment, outreach, and collaborator context*

 This series is for materials tailored to University of Iowa faculty, grants staff, development staff, and prospective academic collaborators.